lewei50/iammeter/LocalMonitoringJS/README.md

 Although we have try to integrated more UI useful view in IAMMETER-cloud,it can not cover all requirements.
 So we have make this project,you can easily develop and customize your own monitor view, only by JS code.

+Ex:

+- Plot all power values in one chart.
+- Display the instant value in a different color when it exceeds the alarm value.
+- ...

 ## who is this for

+IAMMETER-cloud user, familiar with JavaScript, has extra monitor view requirements.

 ## Prepared before